Keerthi-pk10/To-do-list-project/README.md

 ### 3. Backend Development

-- Set up the backend technology to handle data storage and retrieval.
+- Set up the backend technology to handle data storage and retrieval if necessary.

 ### 4. Integration